pelina199/memory_map/README.md

-A storymap of events and places during the Lebanese Civil War, made with Knight Lab's StoryMap
+A storymap of events and places during the Lebanese Civil War, edited Knight Lab's StoryMap JS HTML for greater customization